archiseino/Codelab--Advanced-Testing/README.md

 Also note, for older dependencies, sometimes when building process, it will throw non-sense error, but try some simple solution just upgrade the dependencies related to the error to the latest or stable one.

+Also run the test with the Gradle, the JUnit was trash for running test.

 Introduction
 ------------